 To do this, push and hold the two outside buttons for 20 seconds until the red indicator flashes.

-Note that all channels will be erased.
+NOTE: All channels will be erased.
 Individual channels cannot be erased.

-The HomeLink® Universal Transceiver is disabled when the Vehicle Security Alarm is active.
+The HomeLink Universal Transceiver is disabled when the Vehicle Security Alarm is active.